 There are lots of paths to take in business and lots of ways to accomplish your goals.
 A coach can help you think more broadly.

 Your mindset is built from the ground up and reflects your belief system and your experiences.
 Your childhood, for instance, and how money was handled in the family, has likely seeped into your money mindset and how you use, spend and save money in your business.

-An experienced mentor can point out the mindsets that keep you stuck and those that open up opportunity for you.
+A dietitian business coach can point out the mindsets that keep you stuck and those that open up opportunity for you.

 Related: Beat Imposter Syndrome